 As an independent American not-for-profit corporation, The National Trust for Scotland Foundation USA exists to support the work of Scotland’s largest conservation charity.
 We make grants for projects that protect Scotland’s natural, built, and cultural heritage, while providing American donors with valuable tax benefits.

-Since 2000, we have granted more than $9 million to preserve Scotland’s most iconic and inspiring places, including Glencoe, Glenfinnan, Culloden Battlefield, Culzean Castle & Country Park, JM Barrie’s Birthplace, St Kilda, Iona, Crathes Castle, Brodie Castle, Hill House, and the Robert Burns Birthplace Museum.
+Since 2000, we have granted nearly $10 million to preserve Scotland’s most iconic and inspiring places, including Glencoe, Glenfinnan, Culloden Battlefield, Culzean Castle & Country Park, JM Barrie’s Birthplace, St Kilda, Iona, Crathes Castle, Brodie Castle, Hill House, and the Robert Burns Birthplace Museum.

 Grants to Scotland